Arriving at SoCo

 - As a participant in Sophomore College you will conduct yourself as a representative of Stanford, and will be respectful to other persons and property while on-campus and traveling.

 - Sophomore College is a SUBSTANCE FREE program.
-Alcohol use or use of purchase for others can result in immediate dismissal from the program and dorm housing; students will be responsible for any subsequent expenses.
+Alcohol use or drug use (or purchase for others) can result in immediate dismissal from the program and dorm housing; students will be responsible for any subsequent expenses.
 See Stanford's Alcohol Policy.